sudarshansudarshan/codershigh/index.md

 Our sessions are centered around inquiry and discovery.
-Instead of following rote tutorials or chasing the latest frameworks, we dive into carefully chosen case studies that spark conversation and experimentation.
+Instead of following rote tutorials or chasing the latest frameworks, we dive into carefully chosen case studies that spark conversations and experimentation.
 You’ll collaborate with peers, ask questions and develop problem‑solving strategies together.
 It’s about cultivating intuition, creativity and confidence through shared exploration.